V8 (drink)

-V8 Vegetable Juice, sometimes referred to as V8, is a trademarked name for a number of beverage products sold worldwide that are made from eight vegetables, or a mixture of vegetables and fruits.
-Since 1948, the brand has been owned by the Campbell Soup Company.
+V8 is a trademarked name for a number of beverage products sold worldwide that are made from eight vegetables, or a mixture of vegetables and fruits.
+Since 1948, the brand has been owned by The Campbell's Company.

 The original V8 vegetable juice was tomato-based and got its name from the fact that it contained juice from eight different vegetables.